 Where candidates have a choice of questions across a whole paper or a whole section and have provided more answers than required, then all responses are marked and the highest mark allowable within the rubric is given.
+Enter a mark for each question answered into RM assessor, which will select the highest mark from those awarded.
 (The underlying assumption is that the candidate has penalised themselves by attempting more questions than necessary in the time allowed.)